NASA-PDS/pds-view/report/rs-update/README-PACKAGE.txt

-For documentation regarding installation of the Report Service software, either point your favorite browser to the ./doc/index.html file or view the PDF file located at ./doc/${project.artifactId}-${project.version}.pdf.
+For documentation regarding installation and operation of the Update Tool software, point your favorite browser to the ./doc/index.html file.